yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student at Marmara University focused on writing clean, maintainable, and scalable code.
-Skilled in software architecture, design patterns, and automation for building robust applications.
-Experienced in cloud-native development, infrastructure as code, containerization, microservices, observability, CI/CD pipelines, and cross-platform application development targeting diverse environments.
-Delivering reliable, efficient, and high-quality software solutions.
+Computer Engineering student at Marmara University with a strong focus on full stack development.
+I build reliable backend systems, craft responsive user interfaces, and integrate modern APIs.
+My work includes database design, testing practices, and deployment workflows.
+I'm particularly interested in DevOps principles, cloud platforms, and automation to improve development efficiency and scalability.

 ---